rb12345/gnuplot_i/gnuplot_i.md

 Gnuplot must be installed to use this library.

-This library must be included as follows from the C program:

-    #include "gnuplot_i.h"

 Tutorial
 --------

 The procedure to display graphics in gnuplot is then as follows:

+### Include the header file in the C program

+This library must be included as follows from every C program that uses `gnuplot_i` functions:

+    #include "path/to/gnuplot_i.h"

 ### Open a new gnuplot session